perry-mitchell/perrymitchell.net/src/posts/2013-11-19-interacting-with-overlay-elements-on-html5-video/index.md

 layout: post
 title: Interacting with overlay elements on mobile HTML5 video
-excerpt: When we think of video on the Internet, we think more and more of HTML5 video and less of Flash play...
+excerpt: When we think of video on the Internet, we think more and more of HTML5 video and less of Flash players.
+This has made supporting video playback on mo...
+slug: interacting-with-overlay-elements-on-html5-video
+permalink: article/interacting-with-overlay-elements-on-html5-video/index.html
 date: 2013-11-19
 updatedDate: 2013-11-19
 tags: